Docklands Stadium: Australian rules football

 All Victorian-based AFL teams, including those not listed here, have played some home games at the ground during its history, owing to a contractual requirement between the AFL and the stadium's original owners to stage at least 46 AFL matches per year until 2013, and 40 matches per year thereafter. and both had deals to play around four home matches per year during the 2000s, with the latter playing two home games per year at the ground since 2014.
-Most other clubs still play one or two home matches there per year to make up the numbers; for example, have played one home game per year at the ground since 2011 and have played one home game per year at the ground since 2017.
+Most other clubs still play one or two home matches there per year to make up the numbers; for example, have played one home game per year at the ground since 2017, and played one home game per year at the ground between 2011 and 2025.

 In 2020, to mark 20 years of AFL football at the ground, the AFL named the 20 biggest moments and stories involving games played at the stadium in a video.
 The top 5 were as follows: